telerik/kendo-ui-core/docs/controls/editors/datetimepicker/how-to/override-hours.md

 # Override Hours in the Popup

-The example below demonstrates how to override hours in the popup.
+The following example demonstrates how to override hours in the popup of the DateTimePicker.

 ###### Example